Harshal662/testing.md/README.md

 }
 ```

-### Explanation of the Print Logic
+### Explanation of Changes

-1. **`printResultMap` Method**:
+1. **Dynamic Column Index Retrieval**:
+   - **`getColumnIndex(Sheet sheet, String columnName)`**: This method searches for the column index by name.
+It assumes the first row of the sheet contains headers.
+The method iterates through the first row, and when it finds a column name matching the provided name, it returns the index of that column.

+2. **Column Index Usage**:
+   - For both Excel files (`file1` and `file2`), I used the `getColumnIndex` method to find the correct column index for `LOCAL_REFERENCE_NO`, `RESULT`, `YOUR_REFERENCE`, and other columns.
+   - This allows the program to dynamically adapt if the column positions change or if the column names are different.

+3. **Error Handling**:
+   - If the specified column name is not found, the `getColumnIndex` method throws an `IllegalArgumentException`.
+You may want to handle this exception appropriately in a production scenario.

+### Result Printing

-   - This method prints the contents of the `resultMap` in a readable format.
-   - It iterates over the `resultMap`, which contains the `YOUR_REFERENCE` as the key and a nested map (with column names as keys and corresponding values) as the value.
+The `printResultMap` method remains unchanged and will print the contents of the `resultMap`, with `YOUR_REFERENCE` as the key and its corresponding data for each row.
-   - The output will show `YOUR_REFERENCE` followed by the column names and their values for each entry in the map.

 ### Sample Output

-If you have two files and the result is stored in the map, the printed output will look something like:
+The printed output remains the same as described before:

 ```
 Result Map (YOUR_REFERENCE -> Data):